 This is ataxia caused by a dysfunction of the cerebellum - a region of the brain involved in the assimilation of sensory perception, coordination, and motor control.

 Cerebellar ataxia can cause neurological problems such as:

-- Lack of coordination between organs, muscles, limbs, or joints (asynergy)
+- lack of coordination between organs, muscles, limbs, or joints

-- Impaired ability to control distance, power, and speed of an arm, hand, leg, or eye movement (dysmetria)
+- impaired ability to control distance, power, and speed of an arm, hand, leg, or eye movement

-- Difficulty in accurately estimating how much time has passed (dyschronometria)
+- difficulty accurately estimating how much time has passed

 The extent of symptoms depends on which parts of the cerebellum are damaged, and whether lesions occur on one side (unilateral) or both sides (bilateral).

-If the vestibulocerebellum is affected, the patient's balance and eye movement control will be affected.
-The patient will typically stand with feet wide apart in order to gain better balance and avoid swaying backward and forward (posterior-anterior oscillations).
+If the vestibulocerebellum is affected, the person's balance and eye movement control will be affected.
+The person will typically stand with feet wide apart in order to gain better balance and avoid swaying backward and forward.